Balajiupadhyay/Language-translator/README.md

 # Language-translator
-This is a Language-tranlator project done with the help of HTML, CSS, JS
+This is a Language-tranlator project which will translate the input text from one language to another language done with the help of HTML, CSS, JS